WHY VISIT SCOTLAND

 TRANSFERS TO EDINBURGH FROM EDINBURGH AIPORT

-The city of Edinburgh has a great public transit system (more about this in our Useful Information section) linking the Edinburgh Airport and city centre:
+The city of Edinburgh has a great public transit system (more about this in our Useful Information section) linking Edinburgh Airport with the city centre:

 - The Airlink (Service 100) bus service runs 24 hours day, departing from the airport every 10 minutes and arriving to Edinburgh Waverly Station in the city centre in about 25 minutes.
 The service N22 is also available between 00:15AM and 4AM.
 Single fare or open return ticket can be purchased from kiosks or directly from the driver.

 - The Edinburgh Tram also operates between the airport and York Place in the city centre, with departures every 8-12 minutes and an average journey time of 35 minutes.
 A single fare or open return for “Airport Zone” can be purchased from vending machines (with exact change or card payment).

 When driving in the countryside, especially in the Highlands, you should expect the unexpected and drive at a speed that won’t affect your decision-making ability.
 Most visitors choose to explore the countryside by rental car or as part of a guided small group tour.
 See what other choices are available by browsing our many package options.

 In Scotland's capital city, Edinburgh, it’s easy to navigate by foot, but if you prefer a bus or taxi, here’s what you need to know: Public transport is provided by Lothian Buses and the main station is at Waverley Bridge.
 You can buy a single fare on the bus directly from drivers, but be prepared with the exact amount as they don't issue change.
 You can also buy day tickets, night tickets, multi-day passes and family passes at the Waverly Bridge Station.

 WHEN TO VISIT & WEATHER

 There really isn’t a bad time to visit Scotland, and while the climate is variable, the weather isn’t what we would call extreme.